fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

-There is nothing special about the implementation: just train an autoencoder using all the training data (labeled plus unlabeled), then reuse its encoder layers to create a new neural network (see the exercises at the end of this chapter for an example).
+There is nothing special about the implementation: just train an autoencoder using all the training data (labeled plus unlabeled), then reuse its encoder layers to create a new neural network (see the exercises at the end of this lab for an example).

 Next, let's look at a few techniques for training stacked autoencoders.